onewithnow/onewithnow.github.io/_posts/2015-12-22-opportunity.md

 ---
 layout: post
-title: Thank You Hackers&#58; Struggle and the Gifts of Opportunity
+title: Struggle and the Gifts of Opportunity
 author: Manal Ghosain
 categories:
 tags: